 const message = error instanceof Error ? error.stack ?? error.message : String(error);

-console.error('Failed to create a built-in agent session');
+logger.error('Failed to create a Coder agent session');

 process.exitCode = 1;